aksommerville/fullmoon4/README.md

 - [ ] I broke auto-bloom somewhere; plants are now sprouting after entering the map.
 Which is actually not bad.
 Maybe keep it this way and drop the old logic instead of fixing?
 - [ ] UI sound effects, eg change menu selection.
 - [ ] web: Sound effects too quiet relative to music.
-- [ ] Violin: Fuzz playback?
-Look for matches that allow off-by-one somehow.
+- xxx Violin: Fuzz playback?
+Look for matches that allow off-by-one somehow. ...too complicated, and we're educating better now so i think not a problem.
 - [ ] macos (on iMac only), crash on quit.
 Can we cause it to close the window instead?
 The implicit quit on window close doesn't crash.
 - [ ] macos (on iMac only), glViewport needs to scale by NSScreen.backingScale.
 - [ ] MacOS: Build two independent app bundles.
 Demo and Full.